-Student support services are available across the University and note other useful contacts, such as the doctor and dentist surgeries.
+Check out the Student Support Services available across the University and identify other useful contacts, such as the doctor and dentist surgeries.

-Make sure that you familiarise yourself with the Coronavirus Guidance for Swansea University.
+• Make sure that you familiarise yourself with the Coronavirus Guidance for Swansea University.

 Introduction

 This is the University's Academic Handbook which provides you with an overview of some of the University's academic regulations, policies and procedures that are relevant to you and your studies.
 The full version is available online at Academic Regulations and Guidance.